May 1-3, 1997

 - The Third Report of the Pew Health Professions Commission, Nov 1995, p.
 51.

-The next generation of health professionals must be prepared to practice in settings that are more intensively managed
+The next generation of health professionals must be prepared to practice in settings that are more intensively managed and integrated.

 - The Third Report of the Pew Health Professions Commission, Nov 1995, Executive Summary, p. iii.